EstebanM-M/AI-Projects-/learning-labs/12-AI-Agents-RAG-LangChain/README.md

-# Fundamentals of AI Agents Using RAG and LangChain
+# AI Agents with RAG and LangChain

-This module introduces AI agents using Retrieval-Augmented Generation (RAG) and LangChain.
-Labs include chaining tools, memory, and external API integration for dynamic agent behavior.
+This folder includes labs related to Retrieval-Augmented Generation (RAG) and building AI agents using LangChain.
+Topics include document retrieval, vector stores, and agent orchestration.